-Budokai Judo Club in Toronto is a newly opened dojo and judo school with over 65 years of combined judo teaching, training and competitive judo experience.
+Budokai Judo Club in Toronto is a judo school with over 70 years of combined judo teaching, training and competitive judo experience.
 Sensei’s Koglin and Litvak have re-opened the doors on the club in honor of the memory of their original judo teacher – Sensei Chris Toule, Budokai’s founder, dojoshu and the instructor of countless Canadian Champions and Olympians from the early 1970’s to 1986.

-We provide judo lessons for kids and adults in the Budokai tradition and teach participants of all levels and ages, from beginner to medium to advanced, from ages 4 to 74…all are welcome.
+We provide judo lessons for kids and adults in the Budokai tradition and teach participants from beginner to medium to advanced, from ages 5 to 85…all are welcome.

 There is training and instruction available for all levels of experience.
 Child-friendly instructors ensure that kids learn the safe way to do judo by teaching proper judo techniques through demonstration and participation.
 Children are closely supervised to ensure they are learning correct technique and safe moves for both themselves and their partners.